 Welcome to Skagit City Trucking School- One of the highest ranked schools in the state by the Department of Vocational Rehabilitation and a professional Class A, B and C CDL Truck Driver Training Program.
 Our truck driving school is known statewide as a premier trucking school that equips and enables drivers with the right education to succeed in their truck driving careers.
 You can be assured you have made the right choice by attending Skagit City Trucking School.
 We pride ourselves in the quality of our training program and the professionalism of our staff.
 By attending our school you will learn from instructors who have been involved in the trucking industry as drivers, owner operators, safety directors, terminal managers and contractors.
 Our school staff consists of experienced, seasoned personnel who have been involved in the trucking industry for a combined total of 190+ years!

 We are proud of an excellent safety record due to our professional drivers who participate in our company’s safety culture.
 At Skagit City Trucking School you can know we have what it takes to get you started in a successful career in the trucking and transportation industry.

 Skagit City Trucking School is a state licensed vocational school governed by the Workforce Training Education Coordinating Board (WTECB).
-We are also affiliated with: Northwest Development Council (Worksource), Dept. of Labor and Industries(L&I), Dept. of Veterans Administration(VA), Dept. of Social and Health Services (DSHS), Dept. of Vocational Rehabilitation (DVR), Opportunities Industrialization Center (OIC) – farm workers, and Fedex.
+We are also an approved vendor for: Northwest Development Council (Worksource), Dept. of Labor and Industries(L&I), Dept. of Veterans Administration(VA), Dept. of Social and Health Services (DSHS), Dept. of Vocational Rehabilitation (DVR), Opportunities Industrialization Center (OIC) – farm workers, and Fedex.